paldhous/ucb/2015/dataviz/md_raw/class5.md

 Click `Yes` at the next dialog box, which will show the SQL code being used to create the table.

-Now we can import the data, by clicking the `Import` icon:
+Now we can import the data, by clicking the `Import` icon, and then `Select File` to navigate to `fda.csv`:

 ![](./img/class5_14.jpg)